Shaj Mohan

-Shaj Mohan is a philosopher based in India.
+Shaj Mohan is an Indian philosopher.
 His philosophical works are in the areas of metaphysics, reason, philosophy of technology, philosophy of politics, and secrecy.
 Mohan's works are based on the principle of anastasis according to which philosophy is an ever-present possibility on the basis of a reinterpretation of reason.

 Biography

 Mohan completed his early education in Thiruvananthapuram, Kerala, and studied philosophy at St. Stephen's College, Delhi where he taught for some time.
 He has academic degrees in economics and philosophy.
 Mohan is originally from Tirunelveli.
 His grandfather Nadaraja Pillai participated in the Indian independence movement with the congress party.

 He has published in the areas of metaphysics, reason, nature, secrecy, philosophy of technology, and philosophy of politics.

 He has written philosophical essays against the rise of Hindu nationalism in The Indian Express, Mediapart, Outlook, La Croix, The Wire, The Caravan, Le Monde and Libération.
 As per Le Monde he has faced difficulties due to his political writings.

 In 2021 the American critical theory journal Episteme published a special issue on the philosophy of Mohan and Divya Dwivedi.